dmatis2/adventofcode2020/README.md

 - create a counter of ingredients mentioned, build hashmap of allergens-ingredients and filter only duplicates to ensure match correct, iterate over map until it's empty and remove all remaining duplicates, sum inverse ingredients
 - since we have hashmap of ingredient-allergens, we can simply sort and join by comma

+## Day #22

+- use `queue` structure to simulate playing and loop over while both have at least one card in it, then simply fold using reduce on reversed array to calculate sum of products
+- recursively simulate playing and before each round check using cache if that particular permutation of players decks were already in some round in this game